-- Where on these sites will your products appear?
+- Where on these sites will products appear?

-- How will they be featured with respect to your competitors?
+- How will a company’s products be featured with respect to their competitors?

 - What is the correct product mix, given the market?

-- What sort of promotions are you offering?
+- What sort of promotions should a brand be offering?

 Sell on Tmall and JD.com